Redocly/redocly-cli/docs/commands/push.md

 ```

 :::warning
-Before executing the `push` command with the `--upsert` option, ensure that the corresponding organization (that you are supposed to push API definitions to) exists in your Redocly API Registry
+Before executing the `push` command with the `--upsert` option, ensure that the corresponding organization (that you are supposed to push API definitions to) exists in your Redocly API Registry.
 :::

 ## References